Olympic-bound wrestler Sumit Malik fails dope test, provisionally suspended | Sports-Games

 He had competed at the Asian Qualifiers in Almaty in April but did not succeed in earning the quota.

-He then competed at the Asian Championship at the same venue and returned with a medal-less performance.
+He then competed at the Asian Championship at the same venue and returned medal-less.

 However, at the World Olympic Qualifiers in Sofia held in May, Malik earned the quota by reaching the final, which he forfeited due to the same injury.